shmorri/docs-casa-prod/3.1.4/source/administration/change-context-path.md

 1. Log into the Gluu Server chroot (e.g. `service gluu-server-3.1.4 login`)

 1. Rename Casa's war file with the new path you want to use.
-Suppose your choice was `/creds`, in that case you would do:
+For example, if you chose `/creds`, you would do the following:

     > cd /opt/gluu/jetty/casa/webapps
     > mv casa.war creds.war

 1. Adjust Apache's .conf file:

     - Locate the `https_gluu.conf` file.
-The exact location vary depending on your distribution.
+The exact location will vary depending on your distribution.
 In Ubuntu, for example, you can find it at `/etc/apache2/sites-available`

     - Find the section starting with `<Location /casa>` and replace the 2 occurrences of `casa` with the path of your choice.
-Do not use trailing slashes.
+Do not use trailing slashes

     - Add the following directive: `Redirect /casa /<new-context-path>` before all `<Location>` and `<Proxy>` sections